 A woman received several painful stings after she ate a squid's sperm bag in 2011.

-This woman was not impregnated by a squid; she did not spit out baby squids.
+This woman was not impregnated by a squid, nor did she spit out baby squids.

 A series of misleading and exaggerated headlines over the span of several years turned a story about a woman's painful dining experience into a rumor about getting pregnant from a squid — via mouth.